F-104 - you got that right.

 Well, I've become a genuine old coot talking about the good old days - damn, they were GOOD!
 It's all your fault, you got me thinking about my favorite airplane.

 weapons training officer in the 102 and the 104

-multi-role derivative, the F-104S, in fully laden condition.
+than 158 lb/sqft for the ultimate multi-role derivative, the F-104S, in fully

 'Kluges' are clever tricks (from the German word: klug) - the slang came from early work in radar when the original design wasn't good enough.